 I'm really proud of the progress I've made

-You’ll learn how to lead teams, preparing you for management roles including; support expert, systems administrator or internet software developer.
-You’re also in the perfect position to continue your academic career and move up to our Computer Science PhD.
+You’re also in the perfect position to move into a teaching career in secondary and further education or continue your academic career and move up to our Computer Science PhD.

 We’ll assess the application of your technical knowledge through written assignments, software projects, presentations, and a dissertation module.